Black Sabbath: The End of the End

-Black Sabbath: The End of the End is a 2017 concert documentary film about English heavy metal band Black Sabbath, performing the final show of their farewell concert tour, known as The End Tour.
+Black Sabbath: The End of the End is a 2017 concert documentary film about the English heavy metal band Black Sabbath, performing the final show of their farewell concert tour, known as The End Tour.
 The performance took place at the Genting Arena in Birmingham, England, on 4 February 2017, and features founding Black Sabbath members Ozzy Osbourne, Tony Iommi and Geezer Butler, with session drummer Tommy Clufetos filling in for the band's original drummer, Bill Ward.
 The film also features footage of "The Angelic Sessions"—the band's final studio recordings, recorded in the days following the final show.

 Directed by Dick Carruthers and produced by Eagle Rock Films, Black Sabbath: The End of the End was released in theatres on 28 September 2017, as a one-night-only event.
 It was followed by an accompanying live album, The End: Live in Birmingham.

 Synopsis

 The film documents the English heavy metal band Black Sabbath's final show of their farewell concert tour, The End Tour.
 The performance was held at the Genting Arena in Birmingham, England, hometown of the band's founding members: vocalist Ozzy Osbourne, guitarist Tony Iommi, bassist Geezer Butler, and drummer Bill Ward.
 Osbourne, Iommi, and Butler performed this final concert with session drummer Tommy Clufetos in place of Ward, as well as Adam Wakeman on keyboards and guitar.

 The concert opens with a performance of the song "Black Sabbath".
 The film goes on to show the band performing "Fairies Wear Boots", "Under the Sun/Every Day Comes and Goes", "Into the Void", "Snowblind", "War Pigs", "Hand of Doom", "Iron Man", and "Children of the Grave"; at the end of the setlist, the band performs the song "Paranoid" as an encore.

 Interspersed with the final concert are interviews with Osbourne, Iommi, and Butler, in which they talk about their careers and past drug addictions.
 Additionally, Iommi's 2012 lymphoma diagnosis, which impacted the band's 2012–14 reunion tour and the recording of their 2013 album 13, is discussed.
 The film also features footage of "The Angelic Sessions"—the band's final studio recordings, which took place in the days following the final show.
 Of these recordings, the film shows Osbourne, Iommi, and Butler performing "The Wizard", "Wicked World", and "Changes".